 - Externally funded research project: 0.5TB per project X:drive when requested by the Principal Investigator.
-This is requested via the IT Service Desk, with project finance code [RXXX] as reference number.
+This is requested via this webform, with project finance code [RXXX] as reference number.

 - Researcher on internally funded research projects: 10GB X:drive when requested by the researcher.
-This is requested via the IT Service Desk, with project finance code [NXXX] as reference number.
+This is requested via this webform, with project finance code [NXXX] as reference number.

 - PhD research student: 10GB V:drive.
 All current PhD students have been given a V:drive.
 All new PhD research students will have their V:drive enabled when their IT accounts are created.

-Larger storage requirements for data-abundant projects should also be requested via the IS Help Desk (FAO Lynn McIntosh and team) and these will be considered on a per project basis.
+Larger storage requirements for data-abundant projects should also be requested via this web form, and these will be considered on a per project basis.